 What if the solution has more to do with understanding what depriving yourself and restriction does to the brain?

-Research is teaching us that depriving ourselves of sweets and treats may increase cravings!
+Research is teaching us that depriving ourselves of eating desserts may increase cravings for sweets and treats.
 The same goes for our kids.
 If we are simply telling them, “We cannot have this because it is bad”, our brains will often feel deprived and eventually cave into those cravings.

 Setting the Example for Our Kids

 Do you ever hide in the pantry (or wherever your kids cannot find you) to enjoy holiday treats, Reeses or whatever you have in your secret stash so your kids won’t see you?

 Part of the reason we hide may be so they’re not asking for more treats, but also with this mindset, we are telling ourselves that we’ve gotta eat this right now, while no one is watching.

 Maybe, deep down, we don’t want our kids to see us eating said treats because we want to set a good example for them.
 But what are we actually doing when we sneak food behind their back?

 First, we are telling ourselves that it’s okay to sneak and eat something that is "forbidden" which really isn’t great for our psyche, but we’re also showing our kids that they can sneak and hide to eat these delicious treats.